icl-utk-edu/papi/src/components/perf_event_uncore/README.md

     NUMA node1 CPU(s):     12-23

 The last two lines show you the distribution of CPU identifiers for socket1 (NUMA node0) and socket2 (NUMA node0).
-If you weant to measure uncore events from socket1, you can use the CPU identifiers from 0-11.
+If you want to measure uncore events from socket1, you can use the CPU identifiers from 0-11.